 A new dawn of dining is on the horizon at Sunrise Springs.
 The luxuriously tranquil, immaculately landscaped, somewhat mysterious retreat center has been kept exclusively for guest use only since re-opening last year.
 Offerings such as yoga, puppy therapy (that’s a thing!), art projects and dining have been part of the program for resort goers.
 However, with Chef Rocky Durham now leading the restaurant, the public is welcomed to enjoy Sunday brunch in the peaceful oasis.

 Chef Durham cut his teeth in back-of-the-house positions as a teen in Santa Fe, studied classical cooking in Portland and worked at the Royal Sonesta in New Orleans.
+For more information on how you properly take care of your teeth, learn more at Dentist Fort Wayne.
+You can also check out orthodontist The Woodlands at woodlandsorthodontist.com for more information.
 He later took flight across the pond and opened eight Santa Fe-themed restaurants across England.
 After returning to his hometown, Rocky taught at our local cooking schools and earned “Super Chef” status for Cooking With Kids, a program bringing healthy cooking skills to children in this area.
 Chef Durham is also a supporter of New Mexico agriculture and viticulture as you will see in this episode of “Digging In,” an online sustainable culinary series by The Liquid Muse and Edible Magazine.

 I fluttered in to Blue Heron for the inaugural Sunday service and instant relaxation ensued.
 The calming color scheme and refined simplicity of the interior design and art offer a step out of the mundane.
 Brunch is by reservation only, and I suggest you request a table by the large windows overlooking the lake, gardens and Autumn’s fiery red leaves on majestic trees, below.